GSA/challenges-and-prizes/_all-challenges/1140-mobilizing-and-empowering-the-nation-and-technology-to-address-loneliness-social-isolation-mental-health-innovation-challenge.md

 * Innovation and Value to Stakeholders -- 20%

-  * Degree to which the proposed solution bridges the gap in consumer awareness and available social engagement products and programs in the market and across organizations
+  * Degree to which the proposed solution bridges the gap in consumer awareness and available social engagement products and programs in the market and across organizations.
   * Degree to which the proposed solution creates a simplified consumer experience that matches individual needs with social engagement products, programs and training that are appropriate for their level of functioning, interests, English proficiency, preferred primary language, literacy level and preferences.
 * Product Functionality and Usability -- 30%